aksameet/ortopeda/README.md

-Project of the website for my father.
+Project of the website for my father running on react-scripts.
+Run: npm start.
+Can be placed on Heroku cloud app platform.
+Can be viewed at http://ortopeda.herokuapp.com/